ivy-rew/drafter-playground/README.md

 # Playground

 checking release-drafter capabilities.
-This is the leading dev branch.

 ### Demonstrates

 - manual publishing via job (just as the tag trigger would do, but consuming the tag to publish from user input)
 - automated publishing via tag (regardless of the branch where this tag first came to live)

-### Actions
+## Actions

 #### [Release Drafter](https://github.com/ivy-rew/drafter-playground/actions/workflows/release-drafter.yml)